nandac/pandoc-reader/README.md

 You may write your bibliography in any format supported by Pandoc with the appropriate extensions specified.
 However, you **must** name the bibliography file the same as your blog.

 For example, a blog with the file name `my-blog.md` should have a bibliography file called `my-blog.bib`, `my-blog.json`, `my-blog.yaml` or `my-blog.bibtex`in the same directory as your blog or in a subdirectory of the directory that your blog resides in.
-Failing to do so will mean that the citations will not be picked up.
+Failing to do so will mean that the references will not be picked up.

 ### Calculating and Displaying Reading Time

-The plugin can be set to calculate the reading time of articles and pages by setting `CALCULATE_READING_TIME` to `True` in your `pelicanconf.py` file.
+The plugin can be used to calculate the reading time of articles and pages by setting `CALCULATE_READING_TIME` to `True` in your `pelicanconf.py` file.

 ```python
 CALCULATE_READING_TIME = True
 ```

 You may display the reading time using the `{{ article.reading_time }}` or `{{ page.reading_time }}` template variables.
-The unit of time will be displayed as minute or minutes depending on whether the reading time is less than or equal to one minute or greater than one minute.
+The unit of time, will be displayed as minute or minutes, depending on whether the reading time is less than or equal to one minute, or greater than one minute.

-The reading time is calculated by dividing the number of words by the reading speed, which is set to the average number of words read in one minute.
+The reading time is calculated by dividing the number of words by the reading speed.

-The default value for reading speed is set to 200 words per minute, but may be customized by setting `READING_SPEED` to the desired words per minute integer value in `pelicanconf.py`.
+The default value for reading speed is set to 200 words per minute, but may be customized, by setting `READING_SPEED` to the desired words per minute integer value in `pelicanconf.py`.

 ```python
 READING_SPEED = <words-per-minute>